 The Company adopted the provisions of FIN 48 on January 1, 2007.
 The adoption of this standard did not have a material impact on the Company's results of operations or financial condition.
-At the adoption date of January 1, 2007, the Company had \$1,574 of unrecognized tax benefit, all of which would affect the Company's effective tax rate if recognized, and which was recorded as a charge to additional paid-in capital.
+At the adoption date of January 1, 2007, the Company had \$1,574 of unrecognized tax benefit included in other accrued liabilities, all of which would affect the Company's effective tax rate if recognized, and which was recorded as a charge to accumulated deficit.